-The threshold, target and maximum levels for the Company's Consensus FFO Multiple Ranking established by the Compensation Committee for 2015 bonus purposes were as follows:
+The threshold, target and maximum levels for our Consensus FFO Multiple Rank established by the Compensation Committee for 2016 bonus purposes were as follows:

-Company FFO Multiple Rank Performance Multiplier Above the 90 th Percentile Maximum - 200% Between the 85 th Percentile and 90 th Percentile (Up to and Including Performance at the 90 th Percentile) 150% Between the 75 th Percentile and 85 th Percentile (Up to and Including Performance at the 85 th Percentile) Target - 100% Between the 60 th Percentile and 75 th Percentile (Up to and Including Performance at the 75 th Percentile) 60% At or Below the 60th Percentile Threshold - 0%
+Company FFO Multiple Rank Performance Multiplier Above the 90 th Percentile Maximum - 200% Between the 85 th Percentile and 90 th Percentile (Up to and Including Performance at the 90 th Percentile) 150% Between the 75 th Percentile and 85 th Percentile (Up to and Including Performance at the 85 th Percentile) Target - 100% Between the 60 th Percentile and 75 th Percentile (Up to and Including Performance at the 75 th Percentile) 60% At or Below the 60 th Percentile Threshold - 0%

-• Same Store NOI Growth (66 2/3% weighting): Two-thirds of the corporate component of Messrs.
-Barton and Wyll's annual bonuses will be determined based on the Company's year-over-year same-store NOI growth performance relative to the Company's performance peer group in each of the retail, office and multifamily asset segments.
-Same-store NOI will be calculated based on the trailing twelve-month period ending on September 30 of the year for which bonuses are to be determined.
-(A reconciliation of net operating income to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2015.)
-The threshold, target and maximum levels of same store NOI growth established by the Compensation Committee for 2015 bonus purposes were as follows:
+Same Store NOI Growth (66 2/3% weighting): Two-thirds of the corporate component of Messrs.
+Barton and Wyll's annual bonuses will be determined based on our year-over-year Same Store NOI Growth performance relative to our performance peer group in each of the retail, office and multifamily asset segments.
+Same Store NOI will be calculated based on the trailing twelve-month period ending on September 30 of the year for which bonuses are to be determined.
+(A reconciliation of net operating income to net income is included on page 61 of our Annual Report on Form 10-K for the year ended December 31, 2016.)
+The threshold, target and maximum levels of Same Store NOI Growth established by the Compensation Committee for 2016 bonus purposes were as follows:

-Company Same Store NOI Growth Rank in Top 3 of

-Performance Peer Group Companies in Asset Segment for the Measurement Period Performance Multiplier
+Company Same Store NOI Growth Rank in Top Three of Performance Peer Group Companies in Asset Segment for the Measurement Period Performance Multiplier

 Three Asset Segments Maximum - 200%

 Two Asset Segments Target - 100%

 One Asset Segment 60%

 No Top Three Same Store NOI Growth Ranking Threshold - 0%

 The Compensation Committee selected the foregoing performance measures because they represent two of the key financial and operational performance metrics for which Messrs.
 Barton and Wyll are directly or indirectly responsible, thereby creating a clear link between executive actions and corporate results.
-In addition, the Compensation Committee believes that the selected performance measures are well-balanced and important to sustaining the long-term performance of the Company.
-These performance measures are also commonly used by other REITs to measure performance and, therefore, lend themselves to measurement relative to the Company's performance peer group.
+In addition, the Compensation Committee believes that the selected performance measures are well-balanced and important to sustaining our long-term performance.
+These performance measures are also commonly used by other REITs to measure performance and, therefore, lend themselves to measurement relative to our performance peer group.